jbcodeforce/kp-data-replication/docs/perf-tests.md

 ![](images/test-app-container.png)

-For the app producer, we have cloned this tool under the [perf-test/event-streams-sample-producer](https://github.com/jbcodeforce/kp-data-replication/tree/master/perf-tests/event-streams-sample-producer-1.1.0) folder.
+For the app producer, we have two options:

+* One using the Event Streams sample producer that is a wrapper on top of Kafka producer performance tool that we cloned in the [perf-test/event-streams-sample-producer](https://github.com/jbcodeforce/kp-data-replication/tree/master/perf-tests/event-streams-sample-producer-1.1.0) folder.
+* Use a simple java producer that can play a basic String payload and set timestamp in records.
+The code is under `perf-producer-app` folder.

-The tool reports test metrics like records per second, number of records sent, the megabytes per second, the average and maximum latencies,  from the producer.metrics() and other stats from the tools.
+The Event Stream sample producer tool reports test metrics like records per second, number of records sent, the megabytes per second, the average and maximum latencies,  from the producer.metrics() and other stats from the tools.

 The arguments supported are: